Rotary knob emulating a Bluetooth keyboard, that lets you control the speakers volume from the comfort of your own sofa.

 I’m planning to open an issue on trouble github about this, and maybe the library can get fixed.

-This project, while functional now, is also not yet done.
+This project is not yet done.

 I still need to implement proper pairing data storage, so the device can reconnect after being powered off, I need to connect knob press to mute, and I need to make a physical package for the device, so it is actually usable.
 The authentication without pin is also something I would love to get working.